DSim Cloud Benefits Demo Instructions

 Open the run_sequentially.ps1 file by Left-clicking on the Explorer icon, then Left-clicking on the run_sequentially.ps1 file, which will open it in a text editor tab.

 This file will run the tests in the same manner as we ran the first test using DSim Desktop.
-Here, we compile the files:
+Here, we compile the files, then elaborate the testcase:

 Here we simulate: